 Applicants for scholarships must apply by March 15.

 Applicants should complete and submit the online application form through the SACI web site, including a $70 non-refundable processing fee.
 If you prefer to pay by check or money order, you are requested to contact the SACI New York office before submitting your application.

 In addition, the following materials should be sent directly to the New York Admissions Office of Studio Art Centers International:

 - Short essay describing the applicant’s area of specialization, objectives, and reasons for wishing to enter the program.

 - One set of official transcripts from all post-secondary institutions attended.

 Three letters of recommendation (academic preferred) from instructors or other artists familiar with the applicant’s work.
 Recommendation letters must be in sealed envelopes.
-You can download a form for the recommendation letters from the Downloads section of the website.
+You can download the Letter of Recommendation Form.